maurapintor/maurapintor.github.io/_portfolio/2021-07-24-icml-workshop-aml-iof.md

 ---
-title: "2021-07-24 - Poster presentation at ICML Workshop A Blessing in Disguise: The Prospects and Perils of Adversarial Machine Learning, for the paper "Indicators of Attack Failure: Debugging and Improving Optimization of Adversarial Examples"
+title: "2021-07-24 - Poster presentation at ICML Workshop A Blessing in Disguise: The Prospects and Perils of Adversarial Machine Learning, for the paper Indicators of Attack Failure: Debugging and Improving Optimization of Adversarial Examples"
 excerpt: "Poster of the paper IoAF."
 collection: portfolio
 ---